Riemannian Denoising Diffusion Probabilistic Models: Introduction

 \section{Introduction}

-Diffusion models are generative models that learn data distributions by gradually perturbing data into noise and then reconstructing data from noise using stochastic processes.
-Two primary frameworks of diffusion models are Denoising Diffusion Probabilistic Models (DDPMs; \citet{NEURIPS2020_ddpm}), where the models are trained to minimize the variational bound in variational inference, and Score-based Generative Models (SGMs; \citet{song2019generative,song2021scorebased}), where the models are trained to learn the score function~\citep{hyvarinen2005estimation}.
-Both frameworks have achieved remarkable success in various applied fields.
+Generative models have achieved remarkable success in learning data distributions across various fields.
+Among them, diffusion models stand out for their superior ability to generate high-quality samples that resemble the data distributions.
+Two prominent frameworks are Denoising Diffusion Probabilistic Models (DDPMs; \cite{NEURIPS2020_ddpm}), which minimize a variational bound in variational inference, and Score-based Generative Models (SGMs; \cite{song2019generative,song2021scorebased}), which learn the score function~\cite{hyvarinen2005estimation}.
+Both frameworks have demonstrated significant success in learning data distributions in Euclidean spaces.

-In recent years, there has been a growing interest in developing generative models for data on manifolds~\citep{de2022riemannian,NEURIPS2023_ScalingRDM,chen2024flow,jo2024generativemodelingmanifoldsmixture}.
-However, existing methods on manifolds rely on substantial geometric information, e.g.\ geodesics~\citep{de2022riemannian}, heat kernel or its approximations~\citep{de2022riemannian,NEURIPS2023_ScalingRDM}, or eigenfunctions and (pre)metrics~\citep{chen2024flow}.
-As a result, their applications are restricted to manifolds where such information can be obtained.
+In many scientific domains, data distributions are constrained to Riemannian manifolds rather than Euclidean spaces.
+For example, spheres are used in geographical sciences \cite{mathieu2020riemannian}, while $\mathrm{SE}(3)$ and $\mathrm{SO}(3)$ are considered in studying protein structures \cite{watson2022broadly} and robotic movements \cite{simeonov2022neural}.
+Other manifolds include $\mathrm{SU}(3)$ in lattice quantum chromodynamics \cite{NEURIPS2023_ScalingRDM}, triangular meshes in 3D computer graphics \cite{hoppe1992surface}, and the Poincaré disk in cell development research \cite{klimovskaia2020poincare}.
+These applications highlight the need for developing generative models that can handle distributions on manifolds.

+Several recent works have extended diffusion-based models to Riemannian manifolds.
+The Riemannian Score-based Generative Model (RSGM; \cite{de2022riemannian}) extends SGM to Riemannian manifolds by incorporating the heat kernel into the denoising score-matching objective.
+Since heat kernels on manifolds are generally intractable, RSGM approximates them using eigenfunction expansion or Varadhan’s approximation.
+Furthermore, RSGM leverages the exponential map to enable trajectory sampling on manifolds.
+The Riemannian Diffusion Model \cite{huang2022riemannian} adopts a variational diffusion model framework on Riemannian manifolds.
+It considers submanifolds embedded in an Euclidean space and utilizes a variational upper bound on the negative log-likelihood as loss function.
+Additionally, the Trivialized Diffusion Model \cite{zhu2025trivialized} is able to solve generative tasks on Lie groups by utilizing group property of the underlying manifold.
+Beyond diffusion-based models, flow-based generative models \cite{lou2020neural,mathieu2020riemannian,rozen2021moser,BenHamu2022MatchingNF,chen2024flow} extend continuous normalizing flows to manifolds.
+In particular, the method proposed in \cite{chen2024flow} accommodates manifolds with relatively general geometries, provided that their geodesic curves can be efficiently computed.

+Despite these advancements, existing methods heavily rely on geometric information of manifolds, such as geodesics, exponential maps, heat kernels, or metrics.
+This restricts their applicability to manifolds where such information is readily available.
+In view of these limitations, we aim to develop algorithms that bypass these geometric dependencies, making them applicable to more general manifolds.